Start a Business

 Permits, Forms, and Applications

 Use this section to find information on permits, forms, and applications needed to open or expand your business.
 This list is not meant to be inclusive, nor to give any legal advice regarding opening a business, but rather to serve as a guide.
-While every effort has been made to ensure that the information included in the guide is accurate, businesses are urged to consult with the agencies listed in this publication and with private counsel before proceeding to establish a business in Maryland.
+Businesses are urged to consult with the agencies listed below and with private counsel before proceeding to establish a business in Maryland.

 - Anne Arundel Circuit Court (Business Licenses)